Color Sensor

 How it Works

-The RGB sensor uses the RGB color space to represent the color that it receives through photodiodes.
-It provides the R G and B data in integer values of 0-255 (8 bit representation).
-We will grab that data using a communication protocol called I2C, which is used in many electrical devices.
-Implementing I2C is out of the scope of this competition, but you can find more information about it here.
+The RGB (Red Green Blue) sensor has an infrared LED light that detects color by emitting light and detecting with four photodiodes the reflected light.
+The photodiodoes are each filtered to sense the Red, Green, Blue, and Clear color components.
+The RGB provides the R G and B strength in integer values of 0-255 (8 bit representation).
+We will grab that data using a communication protocol called I2C (inter-integrated circuit), which is used in many electrical devices.
+Implementing I2C on our own is out of the scope of this competition, but you can find more information about it here.

 If you want more details on how the color sensor works, check out this link!